Page 197 - 2026 Los Angeles Angels Media Guide

 ◆ Paced the Majors with 123 runs scored...Marked second time in

-career leading the Majors in runs scored (129 R in 2012) and the RUN WILD
+career leading the Majors in runs scored (129 R in 2012) and the TED TALK

-◆ The 123 runs were the third-most scored by an Angel in a single Trout is just the fourth player in MLB history
+◆ The 123 runs were the third-most scored by an Angel in a single in both 2013 and 2016, Trout became the first

-◆ Scored at least 50 runs before the All-Star break for the fifth & 2012-14) in a five year-span, joining Babe
+◆ Scored at least 50 runs before the All-Star break for the fifth both categories multiple times.

 ever accomplish the feat prior to their age-25 season.